An Introduction to String Diagrams for Computer Scientists: Other Trends in String Diagram Theory

 When it comes to string diagrams, rewriting presents additional challenges, that we do not experience on terms.
 The crux of the matter is matching: as string diagrams are invariant under certain topological transformations---crossing of wires, shifting of boxes, etc.---we would like matchings to exist or not regardless of which graphical presentation we choose for our string diagram.
 For example, consider the rule

-We claim the rule has a matching on the string diagram below left.
-However, strictly speaking, the matching isolates a subterm only when we `massage' the string diagram as on the right.
+We claim the rule has a matching in the string diagram below on the left.
+However, strictly speaking, the matching isolates a subterm only when we `massage' the string diagram as on the right:

 More formally, the point is that string diagrams are \emph{equivalence classes} of terms, modulo the laws of SMCs.
 We want to be able to match a rewriting rule $l \rightsquigarrow r$ on a string diagram $c$ whenever a term in the equivalence class of the string diagram $l$ appears as a subterm in the equivalence class of the string diagram $c$.